nameforgejs/NameForgeJS/README.md

 - Twitter (X): https://twitter.com/nameforgejs_

 ## License
-You're allowed to:
-- Use the library for any purpose
-- Modify the NameForgeJS file in your project to your liking
-- Commercial use is allowed

-You're not allowed to:
-- Sell a copy of the library
+MIT license (See the license file for more details)

 ## Updates
 - NameForgeJS is regularly updated and improved.
 We appreciate your patience.

 ### Version 1.4
-We've added 45 more countries, brining the overall number to 150 countries worldwide.
+We've added 45 more countries, bringing the overall number to 150 countries worldwide.

 You now have even more control over generating names.
 You can add and remove male/female/last names from a specific country.
 Example:
 ```javascript